 Many writers refrain from inserting punctuation before a subordinate clause beginning with only, but this omission invites ambiguity—did they steal diamonds and bags of cash only, and not anything else?—so, for clarity, include it: “They steal diamonds and bags of cash, only to send them raining down from the sky.”

-4 Responses to “Punctuating Subordinate Clauses”
+4 thoughts on “Punctuating Subordinate Clauses”

 I found all of that gender business for nouns to be a huge headache, and German has three genders.
 At least, in Spanish, French, and Italian, there are just two: masculine and feminine.